dev-ds30/React-Three-3D-Assets/README.md

-# React Three Fiber Assets
+# React Three 3D Assets
-React Three Fiber assets for use
+React Three 3D assets for use for UX design